AbdelazizNassif/robotFW_POM/README.md

 Adding Keywords for generating custom data like names and emails ---> Done

-Using These Keywords inside test data
+Using These data generation Keywords inside test data ----> Done

 Implementing DDT